9dots/9dots.io-pages/OJ8iMiY.md

 ## Engage
 Give students an introduction to robotics by explaining the fields associated with it and watching a video about the process of engineering.

+1. Show a video of MIT's [robotic cheetah](https://www.youtube.com/watch?v=XMKQbqnXXhQ]

+2. Ask students, "What is robotics?"
-1. Robotics is a field that combines engineering and programming to create machines that are capable of performing tasks autonomously.
+	- Robotics is a field that combines engineering and programming to create machines that are capable of performing tasks autonomously.

-1. Discuss with students what they know about being an engineer
+3. Discuss with students what they know about being an engineer
 	- Engineers use science and math to solve problems and make everyday life easier.

 2. What kind of process do engineers use to solve problems?